rioriost/CosmosDBforPGSQL_IoT_HOL/README_en.md

 It envisions a scenario in which tens of thousands of sensors record data per second, such as factories, power plants, and smart buildings, and transmit data for 60 seconds every minute.

 If the sensors are globally deployed, Cosmos DB for PostgreSQL (CDBPG) does not support global distribution, so you should implement Multi-region Write using Cosmos DB for NoSQL.
-It is quite conceivable that a scenario in which a CDBPG is placed in a specific (e.g., Azure Japan East) with a Function kicked by ChangeFeed, etc., is actually in production.
+It is quite conceivable that a scenario in which a CDBPG is placed in a specific region (e.g., Azure Japan East) with a Function kicked by ChangeFeed, etc., is actually in production.

 In hands-on, deploy a cluster with the minimum configuration, but if the number of sensors increases, the following points should be noted.